BranchTaken/Hemlock/doc/design/memory.md

-The card size is chosen to be small enough that when a major heap write occurs and the card is dirtied, only a small portion of the major heap must be scanned for major->minor references during the next minor GC.
+The card size is chosen to be small enough that when a major heap write occurs and the card is dirtied, only a small portion of the major heap must be scanned for major→minor references during the next minor GC.
 Even so, card scanning is a significant minor GC overhead, and card summarization amortizes the cost of scanning infrequently mutated cards.